 H. pylori is found in the stomach and is linked to the development of gastritis, peptic ulcers, and stomach cancer.
 To prevent recurrence in patients with these diseases, it is necessary to eradicate H. pylori infection.

-Peer review
+Peer-review

 This study presents a topic of interest in clinical practice, not often considered in literature.
 Methods and study population are adequate, and conclusions are reasonable and of possible practical use.
 This article presents an important issue.
 This is the first study to compare the efficacy of 14-d moxifloxacin-based sequential therapy with that of 14-day clarithromycin-based sequential therapy.